dukecat0/keypress/README.md

 # keypress

-Simulates key press in Swift.
+Simulates key press in Swift on macOS.

 ## Usage